milchinskiy/ward/docs/api_user_guide.md

 The return value is:

 - `idx` - the **1-based** index into `list` that completed first
-- followed by that awaitable’s return values
+- followed by that awaitable's return values

 Note: `async.select` cancels the non-winning internal *waiters* (the race participants), but it does not automatically cancel arbitrary